SkyeSong38/SkyeSong38.github.io/_pages/about.md

           <a href="">Code</a>
           <p></p>
           <p>
-            We propose a section-based multi-object tracking approach that integrates a temporal coherent Object Flow Tracker (OFTrack), capable of achieving simultaneous multi-frame tracking by treating multiple consecutive frames as the basic processing unit, denoted as a “section”.
+            We propose a section-based multi-object tracking approach that integrates a temporal coherent Object Flow Tracker, capable of achieving simultaneous multi-frame tracking by treating multiple consecutive frames as the basic processing unit, denoted as a “section”.
           </p>
         </td>
     </tr>